JarrettBillingsley/logisim/README.md

-Things I've changed:
+List of things I've changed or fixed:

+- **Nonbreaking changes:**
-- Tunnels will appear "ghosted" if they have no partners (unconnected to anything)
+	- Tunnels will appear "ghosted" if they have no partners (unconnected to anything).
-- Tunnels can now be color-coded
+	- Tunnels can be color-coded.
-- No more asynchronous 0 clear on registers
-- Plexers now default to NOT having an enable input
+	- Plexers default to NOT having an enable input.
-- Gates now default to narrow with 2 inputs
+	- Gates default to narrow with 2 inputs.
+- **Breaking changes:**
+	- No more asynchronous 0 clear on registers.
+- **Mac-specific fixes:**
-- On mac, program now exits when closing last window
+	- Exits when closing last window.
-- On mac, program now confirms save on exit, as Logisim was using an old method of detecting that which breaks on newer versions of macOS/Java.
+	- Confirms save on exit, as Logisim was using an old method of detecting that which breaks on newer versions of macOS/Java.
+	- Fixed Cmd+K/Cmd+E shortcuts (they were being run twice due to a bug in Swing).